Heterogeneous Graph Neural Network on Semantic Tree: Related Work

-While GNNs achieve excellent performance on homogeneous graphs, many real-world graphs tend to be heterogeneous and applying homogeneous GNN approaches to them is not trivial.
-Consequently, various excellent works have investigated heterogeneous GNN architectures (HGNNs).
-The most general approach in HGNNs is the so-called metapath-based method~\cite{MAGNN, HAN}, where the feature propagation is performed based on semantic patterns and attention mechanism is usually applied at both the node level for each metapath and the semantic level across metapaths.
-Other models~\cite{RGCN, HetGNN, HGT, HGB} encode the heterogeneous aspect of the graph at the fine-grained level using the multi-layer, message-passing framework common in GNNs, where different weights are learned for distinct node and edge types.
+\textbf{Heterogeneous Graph Neural Networks.} To extend GNN from homogeneous graphs to heterogeneous graphs, various heterogeneous GNN architectures (HGNNs) have been explored.
+The most general approach in HGNNs is the so-called metapath-based method~\cite{MAGNN, HAN}, where the feature propagation is performed based on semantic patterns and an attention mechanism is usually applied at both the node level for each metapath and the semantic level across metapaths.
+Other models~\cite{RGCN, HetGNN, HGT, HGB} encode graph heterogeneity at a more fine-grained level using the multi-layer, message-passing framework common in GNNs, where different weights are learned for distinct entity types.

 However, HGNNs also inherit the scalability problem from traditional homogeneous GNNs.
 Hence, sampling~\cite{HGT} and model simplification~\cite{NARS} have also been explored in the heterogeneous graph learning domain.
 NARS~\cite{NARS} first applies the scaling approach proposed by SIGN~\cite{SIGN} on heterogeneous graphs, which samples multiple relational subgraphs using different sets of relations and then treats them as homogeneous graphs.
-Though solving the problem of scalability, this approach can result in losing semantic information by treating heterogeneous graphs as homogeneous ones thereby confusing model learning by mixing different metapath semantics in relational subgraphs.
 SeHGNN~\cite{SeHGNN} computes averaged metapath features separately and applies Transformer-like attention to learn metapath features.
 However, simply applying the Transformer ignores the hierarchy among metapath features and thus results in sub-optimal results.
-Additionally, existing HGNNs represent matapaths using node types, which fails to differentiate metapaths that have different relation compositions but the same node types along the metapaths.